NAME

 CRYPTDISKS_ENABLE

-Set to yes to run cryptdisks at startup.
-Set to no to disable cryptdisks.
+to run cryptdisks at startup.
+Set to

 CRYPTDISKS_MOUNT